Back Office: Inventory - Inventory Item

 2. Sub-Category – Select the Category then the Sub Category from the dropdowns (configured in Ingredient Categories and Sub Categories).

-1. Primary Storage – (Mandatory) Select the primary storage from the dropdown (from options created in Inventory > Storage Location).
+1. Primary Storage – (Mandatory) Select the primary storage from the dropdown (from options created in the Back Office via Inventory > Storage Location).

 1. Click + Add Primary Storage to create a new Primary Storage via the New Storage Location pane (enter the Name [Mandatory, max 25 characters] and Description [max 150 characters]).

-2. Secondary Storage – (Mandatory) Select the secondary storage from the dropdown (from options created in Inventory > Storage Location).
+2. Secondary Storage – (Mandatory) Select the secondary storage from the dropdown (from options created in the Back Office via Inventory > Storage Location).

 1. Click + Add Secondary Storage to create a new Secondary Storage via the New Storage Location pane (enter the Name [Mandatory, max 25 characters] and Description [max 150 characters]).

 3. Tracking – Select the type of tracking for the inventory item (No TrackingBy Serial Number or By Lot Number).
-Based on this tracking, the expired purchase item section will work and wastage also will be tracked.
+The expired purchase item section will function based on this tracking, and wastage also will be tracked.

 1. The button at the upper-right of each tab indicates whether the Vendor is Active or Inactive.
 Select the button to change it to the other status.